MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 # [Personal](#tab/personal)

-* The following image shows a static tab in perosnal context in the Teams desktop client:
+* The following image shows a static tab in personal context in the Teams desktop client:

     :::image type="content" source="~/assets/images/tabs/personal-tab-configure.png" alt-text=" Screenshot shows the configurable tab added to a personal scope."

-* The following image shows a static tab in perosnal context in the Teams mobile client:
+* The following image shows a static tab in personal context in the Teams mobile client:

     :::image type="content" source="~/assets/images/tabs/mobile-design-access-tab.png" alt-text="Example shows a mobile tab being added in a personal context.":::